10th Annual Lafayette Birthday Celebration

 Lafayette Trail Tour

-The tour begins with coffee and croissants (of course!) at the Transportation and Local History Museum and ends with a light lunch and the reception with Lafayette.
-Afterwards, guests are invited to join the cake and ice cream party with Lafayette at Cross Creek Park.
-Tickets are only $30 and may be purchased at City Center Gallery & Books on Hay Street or by calling 910-678-8899.
+Due to space limitations, advance reservations are required.
+Tickets are only $30 and may be purchased at City Center Gallery & Books at 112 Hay Street or by calling 910-678-8899.
+Inquire about a reduced rate for teachers and students and active-duty military.
 There will be some walking but other portions of the tour will be on a comfortable air-conditioned bus.

 The Lafayette Trail is an official Heritage Driving Trail of the Fayetteville Area Convention and Visitors Bureau.
 Get a preview of your tour at www.visitfayettevillenc.com.